-Best practices in programming based on SOLID, KISS and personal experience.17 January 2019
+Best Practices in Programming Based on SOLID, KISS and Personal Experience

 The guidelines a programmer should follow on a day to day basis are just as important as they are in any field.
 Applying these principles may initially seem tedious and time-consuming, but over time, the advantages won’t go unnoticed.
 Shortcuts, which may save time, can also lead to a variety of problems in the later stages of a project.